You are here

 Wardrobe Sharing Website Earns Bentley Student a Place in Boston’s Lean Startup Challenge

 Got an important event and nothing to wear?
 Try wardrobe sharing.
-The idea earned Bentley master’s student Amrita Aviyente a finalist spot in Boston’s Lean Startup Challenge, a six-week business model competition in which early to seed startups are selected to either launch a new idea or bring an existing idea and take it through multiple iterations with the goal of finding a product/market fit.
+The idea earned Bentley masters in Human Factors in Information Design student Amrita Aviyente a finalist spot in Boston’s Lean Startup Challenge, a six-week business model competition in which early to seed startups are selected to either launch a new idea or bring an existing idea and take it through multiple iterations with the goal of finding a product/market fit.
 Aviyente’s Date My Wardrobe website — an online marketplace for sharing and renting high-end wardrobe items with other users — was among 30-plus startups selected as part of this challenge.

 Participants take advantage of one-to-one mentoring with industry experts and attend a number of sessions based on the Lean Startup Method by Eric Ries.
 Date My Wardrobe website officially launched during Lean Startup Challenge demo day on October 22.